People ask about traumatized cat symptoms a lot and in this article we will outline all the symptoms of a traumatized cat.

 Every cat has unique temperaments or characteristics associated with them, but a traumatic experience could force a cat to change.

-For example, Ragdolls are not aggressive then you adopted one from anywhere just to find out the Ragdoll became aggressive in your new home.
+For example, if Ragdoll cats are not aggressive then you adopted one from anywhere just to find out the Ragdoll became aggressive in your new home.

 Especially if the cat becomes unnecessarily aggressive when it comes to a particular activity or object.